coredns/example/README.md

 * `coredns_example_request_count_total{server}` - query count to the *example* plugin.

+The `server` label indicated which server handled the request, see the *metrics* plugin for details.

 ## Examples

-In this configuration, we forward all queries to 9.9.9.9 and print "example" whenever we recieve a query.
+In this configuration, we forward all queries to 9.9.9.9 and print "example" whenever we receive a query.

 ``` corefile